Beware of little expenses; a small leak will sink a great ship.

 Because we are living in the technological age, it’s probably fair to say that a lot of the things that we considered as being luxuries 15 to 20 years ago have become necessities today.
 They are of course not necessities such as the food on your plate, but lesser needs nonetheless.

 There are however other luxuries that typically don’t have such blurry lines.
-For instance those fancy haircuts, that trip to the salon, the day spa weekends, and those weekly massages are no doubt luxuries that you could realistically do without.
+For instance, those fancy haircuts, that trip to the salon, the day spa weekends, and those weekly massages are no doubt luxuries that you could really do without.

 We all enjoy pampering ourselves from time-to-time.
 All these things provide us with short-term pleasure.
 However, if they are costing you an-arm-and-a-leg over the course of a year; hurting your savings plan, or worse, getting you further into debt, then maybe it’s time to consider alternatives.